alumppio/custom_corryvreckan_modules/modified_and_custom_modules/TreeWriter/README.md

 # SPDX-FileCopyrightText: 2017-2023 CERN and the Corryvreckan authors
 # SPDX-License-Identifier: CC-BY-4.0 OR MIT
 ---
-# TreeWriterDUT
+# TreeWriter
-**Maintainer**: Morag Williams (<morag.williams@cern.ch>)
-**Module Type**: *DUT*
-**Detector Type**: *all*
+**Maintainer**: Antti Lumppio (antti.lumppio@helsinki.fi), Diego Figueiredo (dmf@cern.ch) **Detector Type**: *<GEM detector>*
-**Status**: Functional
+**Status**: Immature

 ### Description
-This module writes out data from a Timepix3 DUT for timing analysis.
-The output ROOT tree contains data in branches.
-This is intended for analysis of the timing capabilities of Timepix3 devices of different thicknesses.
+This module takes inspiration from the default `[DUTTreeWriter]` module.
+This module writes out the cluster data in a ROOT TTree of the clusters that are part of Track objects.
+Best used with [ClusteringGeneric], as this module utilizes data associated with EventIDs, like APV25 data.
+This module can be used to create DUT track residuals.

-For each track associated DUT `cluster` object the following information is written out:
+For each track the following information is written out:

-* Event ID
-* Size in X
+* EventID
-* Size in Y
+* Cluster positions in X and Y of the clusters that are part of the track
-* Number of pixels in the cluster
+* Cluster charges of the clusters that are part of the track

-For each `pixel` object in an associated `cluster` the following information is written out:

-* X position
-* Y position
-* ToT
-* ToA

-For each `track` with associated DUT `clusters` the following information is written out:

-* Intercept with the DUT (3D position vector)
+* Track intercepts for each detector

 ### Parameters
 * `file_name`: Name of the data file to create, relative to the output directory of the framework.
 The file extension `.root` will be appended if not present.
 Default value is `outputTuples.root`.